27 Balayage Hairstyles For Black Hair

 Although we’re always ooh-ing and aah-ing over cool tones, rose gold never fails to disappoint us with its perfect amount of brassiness.
 The pink and peach undertones add so much character to this style.
 The transition from dark natural color to the unnatural highlights is flawless, which is hard to achieve when working with colors that are so far apart on the spectrum.

 This warm-toned balayage is reeling us in like fishes on a line.
+“Warm tones are your best bet when coloring black hair.
+They are the most natural of tones and easiest to achieve,” says Dawna Jarvis.
 The style is generously streaked from very close to the roots.
 The dark natural hair blended out to a mahogany brown creates a low-light effect that adds dimension to the look.
 This is another great style for long wavy bobs.

 These warm tones are killing us (in the best way possible, of course.)
 The balayage has concentrated highlights near the face-framing strands and the lower sections of the hair, becoming sparse as you go around the back.
 The effect is truly mesmerizing, making this an ideal style for fine wavy hair.